 Why This Matters

-Valid argument forms are the building blocks of logical proofโthey're the moves you're allowed to make when constructing an argument or evaluating someone else's reasoning.
-In Formal Logic I, you're being tested on your ability to recognize these forms, apply them correctly in proofs, and understand why each inference is truth-preserving.
-These aren't arbitrary rules; each form captures a fundamental relationship between logical connectives that guarantees if your premises are true, your conclusion must be true.
+Valid argument forms are the moves you're allowed to make when constructing a proof or evaluating someone else's reasoning.
+In Formal Logic I, you need to recognize these forms, apply them correctly in proofs, and understand why each inference is truth-preserving.
+None of these rules are arbitrary: each one captures a relationship between logical connectives that guarantees if your premises are true, your conclusion must be true.

-Think of these forms as falling into distinct categories: inference rules that let you derive new statements, equivalence rules that let you swap logically identical expressions, and quantifier rules that bridge general claims and specific instances.
-Don't just memorize the symbolic patternsโknow what logical principle each form exploits and when to reach for it in a proof.
-The difference between a struggling student and a confident one is understanding the why behind each rule.
+These forms fall into distinct categories: inference rules that let you derive new statements, equivalence rules that let you swap logically identical expressions, and quantifier rules that bridge general claims and specific instances.
+Don't just memorize the symbolic patterns.
+Know what logical principle each form exploits and when to reach for it in a proof.

 Conditional Inference Rules

 These rules govern how we reason with "if-then" statements (conditionals).
-The conditional PโQ creates a one-way logical dependencyโand these rules show you exactly how to exploit that dependency to derive new conclusions.
+The conditional PโQ creates a one-way logical dependency, and these rules show you exactly how to exploit that dependency.

 Modus Ponens

-- Affirm the antecedent, derive the consequentโif you have PโQ and P, you can conclude Q
+- Affirm the antecedent, derive the consequent: from PโQ and P, conclude Q

-- The most fundamental inference rule in propositional logic; you'll use this constantly in proofs
+- This is the most fundamental inference rule in propositional logic.
+You'll use it constantly in proofs.

 - Pattern recognition tip: look for a conditional and its antecedent appearing separately in your premises